Notations #2 open-call

 • Additional venues across Yerevan

-Alongside the works, the festival includes a curated public program.
+Alongside the works, the festival includes a curated public program of talks, workshops, and lectures.

 don't miss